-The farm is on 7 acres next to the family’s 180 acre farm in Gerald, MO.
+Our farm is on 7 acres next to Fred’s family’s 180 acre farm in Gerald, MO.
 This is the farm Fred grew up on and he and his sisters helped get back up and running through their childhood.
 His parents have long since given up on raising animals, and all the sisters have moved off the farm.
 Fred, however, had a dream.
 After moving away and working on a research ship in the Antarctic as an electronic technician, he moved back to the farm and started to plan how he was going to bring it back to life.
 He started with a small flock of layers and meat birds to produce enough for him and his family.
 Then he went in with his brother-in-law on a herd of Belted Galloway cattle, keeping 2 for himself and sharing a bull.

-On the farm, the goal is to provide a happy and natural environment for the animals.
+On the farm, our goal is to provide a happy and natural environment for the animals.
 With lots of sunshine, room to roam, and a natural diet, there is no need to medicate “just in case” with antibiotics.
-Whether it’s the cows, chickens, or bees, making sure they are happy and have the life they were meant to have is priority.
+Whether it’s the cows, chickens, or pigs, making sure they are happy and have the life they were meant to have is priority.
 All of the animals are treated with respect, kindness, and love.
 Chore time is used to observe the health of the animals, ensure their safety, give out pets, scratches, and treats, and to be amused by their never-ending antics.
 Caring for the soil is just as important as caring for the animals.
 The farm is a mix of pastures, bottomlands, woods, and native grasslands and are managed with the soil’s and animal’s health in mind.

 We hope you enjoy our food and following along with us on this adventure that is living on a farm.

 Give us a call at 573-764-2324 or fill out the form below.